I Made Julia Child’s Most Iconic Dishes and Here’s What Happened

 Baguettes, soufflés, ratatouille and croissants…there are few things in the world more delicious than French food.
 I know this because I was lucky enough to visit the northwest regions of France, where I became smitten with the country’s cuisine.
-There I tried escargot for the first time (surprisingly delicious), sampled sweet and savory crepes from street vendors, and ate countless macarons.
+There, I tried escargot for the first time (surprisingly delicious), sampled sweet and savory crepes from street vendors, and ate countless macarons (our Test Kitchen can show you how to make them at home).
 On returning to the U.S., I anticipated French food becoming a staple in my kitchen, but after taking one look at just how complicated the steps, ingredient preparations and even names seemed to be, I put my international cooking ambitions on hiatus.

 Now that it’s been a few years since my last French dish, I figured it was time to try my hand at making one.
-And who better to guide me on a French cooking journey than The French Chef herself, Julia Child.
-With nearly 20 books and cookbooks and 13 cooking shows to her credit, Julia was the top authority for teaching Americans how to cook French food.
-Grabbing a copy of Mastering the Art of French Cooking and pulling out my computer to watch old episodes of The French Chef, I prepared myself to make six authentic French recipes in a week with Julia’s help and guidance.
+And who better to guide me on a French cooking journey than the French Chef herself, Julia Child.
+With nearly 20 books and cookbooks and 13 cooking shows to her credit, Julia was the top authority for teaching Americans how to cook French food and taught us countless lessons that extend far beyond French cooking.
+Grabbing a copy of Mastering the Art of French Cooking ($50 for the set) and pulling out my computer to watch old episodes of The French Chef, I prepared myself to make six iconic French recipes in a week with Julia’s help and guidance.
 Here’s what happened:

 Recipe #1: French Onion Soup

 I decided to ease myself into French cooking with a basic, tough-to-mess-up French onion soup.
-Soupe à l’oignon, as it’s called in Mastering the Art of French Cooking, is an ultimate comfort food.
-(Check out our version here!)
-It reminds me of being curled up on a couch, relaxing with my dog, and trying (and failing) not to burn my mouth on the bubbling, cheesy top layer.
+Soupe à l’oignon, as it’s called in Mastering the Art of French Cooking, is my ultimate comfort food.
+It reminds me of being curled up on a couch, relaxing with my dog and trying (and failing) not to burn my mouth on the bubbling, cheesy top layer.
 Since winter had arrived in full force to Wisconsin, I was definitely in need of a comfy, cozy bowl of soup.

-How It Went: This soup likes to take its time, requiring 2 ½ to 3 hours to cook up.
+How It Went: This soup likes to take its time, requiring up to three hours to cook up.
 About half the time was dedicated to sweating and caramelizing the onion slices.
 According to Julia, onions can work well in just about any dish; indeed, “It is hard to imagine a civilization without onions,” she said.
-I knew the dish would have great flavor.
+I knew the dish would have great flavor

 While the recipe was straightforward, I made a fatal rookie mistake: cutting into my loaf of French bread before the soup was done.
 Since I lack all self-control when it comes to bread and butter, I spent my time waiting for the soup to cook by cutting a slice of bread to snack on, and then another, and then another and another, until close to half the loaf was gone.
 Oops.